ZurichNLP/ArgMining-2026-Shared-Task/README.md

 # ArgMine 2026: Argument Mining in UN Resolutions

 **Shared Task at the 13th Workshop on Argument Mining and Reasoning ([ArgMining @ ACL 2026](https://argmining-org.github.io/2026/))**

-Organized by the [ZurichNLP group](https://zurichnlp.github.io/) at the University of Zurich.

 ---

 ## Overview